Generative Flows with Invertible Attentions: Related Work

-In recent years, various unconditional generative flow models like \cite{kingma2018glow,chen2019residual,ho2019flow++,mahajan2020normalizing} have been emerging to extend the early flow models to multi-scale architectures with split couplings that allow for efficient inference and sampling.
-For instance, \cite{kingma2018glow} additionally introduces invertible 1$\times$1 convolutions to encode non-linearity in the data distribution for the unconditional setup. \cite{hoogeboom2019emerging} introduces more general d$\times$d invertible convolutions to enlarge the receptive field. \cite{chen2019residual} exploits residual blocks of flow layers (\textit{i.e.}, a flexible family of transformations) where only Lipschitz conditions rather than strict architectural constraints are needed for enforcing invertibility. \cite{ho2019flow++} improves the coupling layer with variational dequantization, continuous mixture cumulative distribution function, and self-attention.
+Lately, several \textit{unconditional generative flow} models have emerged that extends the early flow models to multi-scale architectures with split couplings that allow for efficient inference and sampling \cite{kingma2018glow,chen2019residual,ho2019flow++,mahajan2020normalizing}.
+For instance, \cite{kingma2018glow} introduces invertible $1 \times 1$ convolutions to encode non-linearity in the data distribution for the unconditional setup. \cite{hoogeboom2019emerging} introduces more general $d \times d$ invertible convolutions to enlarge the receptive field. \cite{chen2019residual} exploits residual blocks of flow layers (\ie, a flexible family of transformations) where only Lipschitz conditions are used for enforcing invertibility. \cite{ho2019flow++} improves the coupling layer with variational dequantization, continuous mixture cumulative distribution function, and self-attention.
 The self-attention is applied directly to the intrinsic neural function of the coupling layer.
-Because of the nature of the affine coupling layer, attention is not required to be invertible.
+Because of the nature of the affine coupling layer, the attention is not required to be invertible.
 Besides, this direct attention application merely learns the dependencies within one of the two splits of channel-wise flow dimensions, and thus its receptive field is greatly limited.
-In contrast, our introduced attention is an independent flow layer that should be invertible and can learn more general and longer-range dependencies across different splits of flow feature maps.
+In contrast, our introduced attentions are independent flow layers that are invertible and can learn more general and better range dependencies across different splits of flow feature maps\footnote{For the similar purpose, a concurrent work \cite{zha2021invertible} also introduces invertible attentions.
+The major difference is that \cite{zha2021invertible} employs Lipschitz constraints over the modules for the invertibility, which is similar to the technique presented in \cite{chen2019residual}.
+However, the Lipschitz constraints are generally hard to satisfy, leading to inferior results using \cite{zha2021invertible} for invertible models.}.
 In other words, \cite{ho2019flow++} models within-split dependencies while ours learns cross-split correlations, and hence both are complementary for each other.
 More recently, \cite{mahajan2020normalizing} models channel-wise dependencies through multi-scale autoregressive priors.
 The introduced dependency modeling is limited on latent space, and hence it can be complementary to our exploited attentions on intermediate flow dimensions.